 How to Get Carrots to Grow Properly

 Difficulty getting carrot plants to form roots might also be the result of overcrowding.
 Carrots need to be thinned early.
-A week after sowing, thin the seedlings to 1-2 inches apart.
-Thin the carrots to 3-4 inches apart again a few weeks later.
+A week after sowing, thin the seedlings to 1 to 2 inches (2.5-5 cm.) apart.
+Thin the carrots to 3 to 4 inches (8-10 cm.) apart again a few weeks later.